Buttons: Use the toolbar buttons to change the displays:

 and drag only works when in spot metering mode).

 - Tap the False-Color Camera Picture to show the sliders for the false-color levels.
-Tap the picture again to hide the controls.
+Tap the picture again to hide the controls, or wait three seconds.
 (This tap only works in False-color mode.)

 You can move the sliders while watching the image; the frame rate will drop while you adjust the levels, but you’ll still be able to see what you're doing.